 Melissa responded to the situation by doing what she jokingly called the “strong, mature parent thing.”
 She did nothing.

 Many parents can identify with her response.
 We would rather run through a pile of hot coals than have a conversation with our kids about sex and intimacy.
-“This is tricky stuff,” says John Duffy, Ph.D., a Chicago-based clinical psychologist and host of the Dr. John Duffy podcast on iTunes.
+“This is tricky stuff,” says John Duffy, Ph.D., a Chicago-based clinical psychologist and author of Parenting the New Teen in the Age of Anxiety.
 “It comes up earlier than most parents are ready for.”

-Part of the hesitation comes from parents not feeling confident in their own beliefs, experts say.
+Part of the hesitation in setting these ground rules for teenage dating comes from parents not feeling confident in their own beliefs, experts say.
 Like Graham, they may be uncomfortable with teen PDA—but wonder if they are being old-fashioned.
-Or they don’t like the idea of their child hooking up, but rationalize that all the other kids are doing it, too.
+Or they don’t like the idea of their child hooking up but rationalize that all the other kids are doing it, too.
+That makes it hard to set boundaries with teens.

 Some parents worry that if they talk to their kids about sex, then they are giving them tacit permission to have it.
 The impulse, then, is to just keep putting the conversation off.